 Gelato at home?
 Yes!!
 And this Blackberry and Whiskey Gelato is a good place to start.
 With a little heat thanks to spicy, sweet pecans, this boozy bite is a perfect ending to a great meal.

 We Americans love our ice cream.
-There’s nothing like a big scoop of double chocolate bitter chip from my favorite local shop.
+There's nothing like a big scoop of double chocolate bitter chip from my favorite local shop.
 Living within walking distance of said shop is dan-ger-ous.
-And If you’ve been to Italy and had a chance to try it, then you know Italians feel the same way about gelato, which means “frozen” in Italian.
+And If you've been to Italy and had a chance to try it, then you know Italians feel the same way about gelato, which means "frozen" in Italian.
 So, I set out to make some gelato using my ice cream maker which might seem like breaking all the rules.
 (Rules, especially of the ice cream kind, are sometimes meant to be broken).
-To give my gelato an American twist, I called on Crofter’s Organic Blackberry Just Fruit Spread® and a tich of whiskey.
+To give my gelato an American twist, I used a tich of whiskey.
 You might say this gelato is where America and Italy converge.

 What's the difference between gelato and ice cream?

 - milk -ice cream has a higher percentage of fat than gelato because you use a higher ratio of cream to milk while gelato is the opposite.

 - speed -gelato is processed slow and low incorporating more air resulting in a denser texture while ice cream is processed faster.

 - temperature - ice cream is typically served from frozen while gelato is stored and served around 10-16°F showcasing its creamy texture.

 For this recipe, I tried an Italian technique called fior di latte or "flower of the milk".
 Fior di latte means the gelato is of the purest milk flavor and calls on three primary ingredients.